To support a successful transition toward sustainable land care practices by individuals, communities, industry and government.

 The Society for Organic Urban Land Care (SOUL) is a non-profit Canadian organization.
 It was formed in response to the growing need for ecologically responsible land care practices.
-An Organic Land Care Standard was first introduced by SOUL in 2003 to address the need for a tool to support a successful transition toward sustainable land care practices by individuals, community, industry and government.
+The Organic Land Care Standard was first introduced by SOUL in 2003 to address the need for a tool.

 Our Goals